 So what is a student to do?
 If you have a passion that translates into a major, go for it!
 Declare the major and point out in the essay and by way of your record how this interest developed and where you hope to go with it.
 If you have some vague ideas, but are not sure if a particular field is right for you, take a closer look.
 Take an interest test, read up on what is going on in the area you are thinking about or take a course, a summer job, or a volunteer position that will help you clarify your feelings.
 Then if you feel strongly about the field, let the college know.
 If you have no idea what you want to study, don’t worry.
 Tell the college that you are looking forward to exploring a number of fields.
 Colleges will not find you less desirable because you are still open to new paths.
 In declaring a major and in all application questions, be who you are.
 The real you will be the one who gets in.

 Dr. Shapiro is a licensed psychologist and college counselor who works with students and their families at her office in West Newton, MA.
-Her services include matching students to colleges, providing support as the application process proceeds, and giving a second opinion when there is confusion about college options.
 She spent 16 years as chair of the Counseling Dept. at Newton North High School and is a former president of the New England Association for College Admission Counseling.